rakshitha581/M1/README.md

 # EX-05- Calculating Total, Percentage, And Division Using Conditional Statements
 ## AIM:
-To write a C program that reads marks of three subjects, calculates the total and percentage, and then determines the division (First, Second, Pass, or Fail) based on the percentage and minimum marks criteria.
+entage, and then determines the division (First, Second, Pass, or Fail) based on the percentage and minimum marks criteria.
-## ALGORITHM:
+## ALGORITHM:To write a C program that reads marks of three subjects, calculates the total and perc
 1. Start
 2. Declare integer variables m1, m2, m3 for marks, and float variables tot, per.
 3. Input the marks for three subjects.